Syuparn/Pangaea/README.md

 - [simplexer](github.com/macrat/simplexer)

 # Plans for language features
-(These are not implemented yet...)
+(there are only lexer and parser yet...)

 ## One-way!
 This language is tuned for a one-liner method chain!